KDL-UMB/kdl-umb.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 We are an Applied Machine Learning lab in the Department of Computer Science at UMASS Boston.

+This website is under rebuilding.
+We plan to be putting up members' information, articles on previous projects, and new directions in the coming weeks.
 ---